 Each pair of students should write their lab report in ACS format.
 See the presentation outline below for report content.
 I am happy to review drafts.
-The lab reports are due at the beginning of lab the week of 10/24.
+The lab reports are due at the beginning of lab on 10/25.

 The presentation should include:

 - What is the theory behind the method?
 Be specific and complete in describing the chemistry

 - Methods – What instrument, how does it work, special reagents

 - Results – Plot your results relative to other parameters in the lake, temperature, depth, etc. Describe the errors in your results and compare your data to other data.
 Use appropriate statistical tests.
 Field Data for each sampling day is posted above.

 Total time with questions should be 15 minutes.